-Flourescent Lamp Recycling
+Fluorescent Lamp Recycling

-The new rule became effective on Jan.
-6, 2000.
-The Universal Waste Rule of 1995 was designed to reduce the amount of RCRA hazardous waste disposed of in municipal waste landfills, encourage recycling and proper management of some common hazardous wastes, and reduce the regulatory burden on businesses currently managing these materials as hazardous waste.
-"Universal wastes" are hazardous wastes; however, they have less stringent requirements for storing, transporting, and collection.
-Universal wastes are regulated under 40 CFR 273 and 25 PA Code 266b.
-Options for managing lamps include managing them as hazardous waste, managing them under the universal waste rule, or using a type of lamp that is not hazardous.
+The Universal Waste Rule of 1995 was designed to reduce the amount of RCRA hazardous waste being disposed of in municipal waste landfills, to encourage recycling and proper management of some common hazardous wastes and to reduce the regulatory burden on businesses currently managing these materials as hazardous waste.
+Universal wastes are hazardous wastes; however, they have less stringent management requirements.
+This change in federal regulations has been adopted into the Pennsylvania Hazardous Waste Management regulations by reference under 25 Pa Code 260a.1.
+Universal wastes are regulated under 40 CFR 273 and 25 Pa.
+Code 266b.

 Pennsylvania regulations do not allow for very small quantity generators to dispose of their waste in a municipal waste landfill (see 25 Pa.
 Code 262a.14(a)).
 This means that all hazardous fluorescent lamps must be managed as universal waste or manifested as hazardous waste.
 Lamps from households are not subject to hazardous waste regulations as they are excluded per 40 CFR 261.4(b)(1).